 Is is never too early to hear what your oncologist has to say about any surgery, chemotherapy or radiation you may have to undergo.

 Have you been diagnosed with multiple myeloma?
 What stage?
 What symptoms are you experiencing?
 Scroll down the page, post a question or comment and I will reply to you ASAP.

 Being a patient is stressful.
+Receiving a multiple myeloma diagnosis is stressful.
 These strategies will keep your mind clearer when you are dealing with a medical diagnosis…

 To ensure you have the best possible experience with your doctor, it’s best to come prepared…

 We’re taught to listen to what the doctor says, and while in most cases that’s a good idea, in order to be our own advocates, we also have to speak up and ask questions.
 Remember: There is no such thing as a stupid question.
 If something comes up that you hadn’t considered, ask about it.
 If you don’t understand something, say so.
 This includes having the doctor explain any complex medical terminology.